majing2019/2SSP/README.md

   --dense               Load the original dense model without pruning --pruning_method {2ssp,window_based,shortgpt,blockpruner,evopress,slicegpt}
-                        Specify the pruning method to apply --pruning_target PRUNING_TARGET
+                        Specify the pruning method to apply --sparsity_rate SPARSITY_RATE
                         Specifies pruning rate in terms of transformer blocks.
-Values: -1 (prune at all sparsity rates with a step of one block), -2 (prune at sparsity rates: 25%, 37.5%, 50%), or a positive integer N (prune the exact equivalent N blocks) --main_table_results  Generate results for the main results table in the paper (Table 1) --evaluate_inference  Measure the model's inference time --evaluate_downstream
+Values: -1 (prune at all sparsity rates from 0.0 to 1.0 with a step of 1/N), -2 (prune at sparsity rates: 25%, 37.5%, 50%), or a float value between 0.0 and 1.0.
+Note tht the sparsity rate shall be a --main_table_results  Generate results for the main results table in the paper (Table 1) --evaluate_inference  Measure the model's inference time --evaluate_downstream